flowupio/FlowUpAndroidSDK/README.md

 * Download the [Realm Browser][realmbrowser] app.
 * Open the file named ``FlowUp.realm`` using the Realm Browser.

 Inside this database you can find all the information persisted by FlowUp which is pending to be synced with our servers.
-Once this information be synced, it will be removed from the database.
+Once this information be synced, it will be removed from the database. **Remember that to be able to inspect the databse the device used has to be an emulator or be rooted**.

 [flowuplogo]: ./art/FlowUpLogo.png
 [realm]: https://realm.io/es/docs/java/latest/